 “Earth Shaker Explosions” (32 Earth Shaker style levels)

 Five action-packed custom element level sets by Jamie Cullen.

 “AB Levelset 0” (80 levels)

 “AB Levelset 2” (53 levels, based on “City Mining”)

 “AB Levelset 4” (17 levels)

-Four inventive level sets by Andreas Buschbeck.
+Five inventive level sets with full custom artwork by Andreas Buschbeck.

 “Might of Elementals” (22 levels)

 “World of Amoeba” (10 levels)